-Together with her husband and Joseph Bates, they helped in the founding and organization of the denomination.
+Together with her husband and Joseph Bates, she helped in the founding and organization of the denomination.

 And as the denomination grew, her counsel and insights were very helpful in the leadership, expansion, and establishment of the church and its institutions and missions.

 Ellen White’s counsels and admonitions were often given as letters, sermons, talks, articles, and books.
 And all these were documented and compiled into what is known today as the EGW Writings.
 These are managed by the trustees of the EGW Estate, and they remain relevant and of great value to the church.

 James White—Ellen’s husband—was integral in the foundation of Adventist institutions.